-A good electric fan will create a pleasant breeze to make a hot or stuffy room much more bearable.
+A good electric fan will create a pleasant breeze to make a hot or stuffy room feel much more bearable.

 We run through all the key things to consider when you're choosing a cooling fan, including the type of fan you need, the features that matter and whether it's worth splashing out on a Dyson electric fan.